External communications to news media regarding the University are subject to the principles and protocols outlined below.

 University Police.
 The Public Information Officer handles media inquiries and press releases for the University Police Department.

 Athletics.
-Media inquiries and press releases specific to Ragin’ Cajuns® NCAA-sponsored sports are handled by the Sports Information Director.
-The Sports Information Office shall keep Communications and Marketing informed of reputation-defining issues.
-The SID shall submit for prior review by Communications and Marketing releases not directly related to competition, such as fundraising, operations, personnel, and legal matters.
+Media inquiries and press releases specific to Ragin’ Cajuns® NCAA-sponsored sports are handled by Athletics Communications.
+The Athletics Communications Office shall keep Communications and Marketing informed of reputation-defining issues.
+Athletics Communications shall submit for prior review by Communications and Marketing releases not directly related to competition, such as fundraising, operations, personnel, and legal matters.

 The Office of Communications and Marketing can be reached at 337-482-6397(482-NEWS).
 Send news ideas and announcements to email@example.com.